 Maintaining customer service, transparency and accountability in city government and prioritizing constituent issues with prompt response.
 One example of this transparency is the Open Checkbook feature on the city website that gives taxpayers a clear, accessible way to review city finances.

-Partnering with our residents and businesses to clean up Marysville and show real pride in our community, an effort that great benefits all of us.An example of this is our refocused effort on the litter control in the city.
+Partnering with our residents and businesses to clean up Marysville and show real pride in our community, an effort that greatly benefits all of us.An example of this is our refocused effort on the litter control in the city.
 This is an ongoing, collaborative effort with a combination of city staff and volunteers working in the community.